dgaydukov/cert-aws/sa/files/sa.md

 * lambda - 2 modes:
     * proxy - AGW wrap original request with some metadata, but don't modify response
     * direct integration - AGW modify request/response based on VTL (velocity template language) written by user.
-    So you can do validation on this step, even before your api reach your lambda So if you validate on lambda you pay for it (even if validation failed and much of lambda not executed)
 * http - connect to any http(s) endpoints
 * mock - response without backend service (mostly used for cors options request)
 * aws service - connect to over 100 aws services